 The government’s Cloud First policy means you need to consider a cloud solution before you can choose datacentre hosting from the Crown Hosting Data Centres framework.
-You’ll also have to explain why moving to the cloud is not right for your project as part of the digital and IT spend control process.
+You’ll also have to explain why moving to the cloud is not right for your project as part of the digital and IT spend controls process.

 Preparing your requirements

 Working with both procurement and technical professionals can help you decide on the high-level requirements and how long your project will take.

 - the funds you have available to buy the service

 - the technical and procurement requirements of the project

 - the selection criteria on which your choice will be based